nestorllamas91/praetorians-arena/README.md

 # 3. Praetorians Arena

-Praetorians Arena is an online competition platform for the videogame Praetorians Remaster.
+Praetorians Arena is an online competition platform for the videogame Praetorians HD Remaster.
 This is a remaster, released in 2020, for the original videogame Praetorians, released in 2003.
 The videogame is available for the videogame platforms PC (Microsoft Windows), PlayStation 4, and Xbox One, but this competitions platform is only available for PC (Microsoft Windows) since the sequence files of the played games cannot be uploaded with the consoles.

 The goal of the platform is to achieve the first position in the rankings of the available competitions by playing and uploading the sequence files of the played games into this platform.
 The rankings are automatically updated with the internal data of such sequence files.
 A sequence file is just a type of binary file that is saved by a player after finishing a multiplayer game, and it is the proof that Praetorians Arena is based on.